CryptoKass/ethlab-hardhat/README.md

 # EthLab Hardhat Plugin

-This plugin can be used to register contracts and deployments with EthLab.
+This plugin can be used to track realtime contract deployments.

+EthLab can listen to the local chain for contract deployments, attempt to match them with the ABIs of your contracts, and finally save that deployment information to a `contracts.data.json`.

 Requires ethers. (ethers.js)